celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Learn about Bitcoin, Ethereum, Celo, and any equivalent

-Now that you have an understanding of how Blockchain looks like and functions, explore more about the working of a Blockchain.
+Now that you have an understanding of what blockchain technology is and how it functions, It’ll be great if you learn more about blockchain architecture.
 This [documentation](https://docs.celo.org/developer) helps you understand and build on Celo; for an interactive learning experience.

 ## Understand smart contracts